 A wooden hot tub in the garden needs a good spot.
 We examine requirements, effort and costs for the underground.
 Our spot as an idea and example for your own hot tub.

-These examples, ideas, and general requirements do not only apply to an outdoor hot tub, but to all kinds of garden tubs such as outdoor hot tubs, hot tubs, whirlpools, jacuzzis or inflatable whirlpools.
+These examples, ideas, and general requirements do not only apply to an outdoor hot tub, but to all kinds of garden tubs such as outdoor hot tubs, hot tubs, whirlpools, inflatable whirlpools.
 They are often considered synonymous anyway.

 If you are planning to purchase a wooden hot tub, the question of the best place in the garden quickly arises.
 Of course, it would be smart to keep these aspects in mind when planning the property and garden.
 But these are probably the fewest people who think directly about a wooden hot tub in the garden when building a house.

 Ideal spot – ideas, examples, requirements